pachi-belero/slide-html/README.md

 2. Open the downloaded `slide.html` with a text editor.
 3. Find the line `<pre id="slide">` (should be somewhere around line 16).
 4. Edit the text.
 This is the contents of your presentation.
-5. Edit the `customization.css` to delete the example CSS styles customizations for specific slides (lines 33 to 50), and optionally adjust color or other styles.
+5. Edit the `customization.css` (the style settings for your presentation) to delete the example CSS styles customizations for specific slides (lines 33 to 50), and optionally adjust color or other styles.
+Note that using specific slide customization makes sharing the CSS file for several HTML presentations impossible (you will need to place each HTML file on a different folder, or edit them to change the name of the CSS file used).
 6. After you save the files, open `slide.html` in your browser and see the results.
 You can edit, save and refresh the browser to see how your presentation looks like.
+7. Copy, share and/or publish BOTH files whenever needed (without the CSS file, the style will be wrong) and also the local image files you have used (if any).

 ## Demo

-Either open `slide.html` in your browser or [view it online](http://htmlpreview.github.io/?https://github.com/pachi-belero/slide-html/blob/master/slide.html).
+Either open `slide.html` in your browser or [view it online](http://htmlpreview.github.io/?https://github.com/pachi-belero/slide-html/blob/master/src/slide.html).

 NOTE: the images will not work if you view the file online with the previous link, but they will on your local computer or any other HTTP server.